 Students will use specially-designed incubators at Stennis Space Center in Mississippi to determine whether Antarctic algae could grow in a Martian environment.
 NASA astronauts will conduct parallel experiments simultaneously on the International Space Station (ISS).

-NASA funded Dr. Scott Milroy and Dr. Julie Cwikla, Director of the University of South Alabama’s Center for Integrative Studies in Science Technology, Engineering, and Mathematics (CISSTEM), to develop a curriculum that would engage high school students to answer these questions.
+NASA funded Dr. Scott Milroy and Dr. Julie Cwikla of the University of Southern Mississippi to develop a curriculum that would engage high school students to answer these questions.